ehsan11100/AdGuard/Hosts-Blocklists.md

 $client=value1|value2|...
 ```

-You can also specify excluded clients by adding a `~` character before the
+You can also exclude clients by adding a `~` character before the value.
+In
-client IP or name.
-In this case, the rule will not be applied to this client's
+this case, the rule is not be applied to this client's DNS requests.
-DNS requests.

 ```none
 $client=~value1